-There is only one relationship that has everything we need, and no matter what, if we focus on it, all our other relationships can be healthy.
-They can be repaired and they can always experience growth.
-The relationship that keeps us connected is with God!
+There is only one relationship that has everything we need, and no matter what, if we focus on it, or other connections can be healthy.
+They can repair and can always experience growth.
+The link that keeps us connected is with God!

 - Be careful to maintain healthy conversations using your resources the right way.